day8/re-com/scripts/add-at-macro/README.md

 3. Run

-   If the project using re-com had sources in `../my-project/src`, then run:
+   If the project using re-com had sources in `../my-project/src`, then run via babashka:
    ```
    bb core.clj "../my-project/src"
    ```